inkle/ink/Documentation/WritingWithInk.md

 So far, all the content we've seen has been static, fixed pieces of text.
 But content can also vary at the moment of being printed.

-### Sequences, cycles and other lists
+### Sequences, cycles and other alternatives

-The simplest variations of text are from lists, which are selected from depending on some kind of rule. **ink** supports several types.
-Lists are written inside `{`...`}` curly brackets, with elements separated by `|` symbols (vertical divider lines).
+The simplest variations of text are provided by alternatives, which are selected from depending on some kind of rule. **ink** supports several types.
+Alternatives are written inside `{`...`}` curly brackets, with elements separated by `|` symbols (vertical divider lines).

 These are only useful if a piece of content is visited more than once!

-#### List types
+#### Types of alternatives

 **Sequences** (the default):

-A sequence (or a "stopping list") is a list that tracks how many times its been seen, and each time, shows the next element along.
+A sequence (or a "stopping block") is a set of alternatives that tracks how many times its been seen, and each time, shows the next element along.
 When it runs out of new content it continues the show the final element.

 	The radio hissed into life. {"Three!"|"Two!"|"One!"|There was the white noise racket of an explosion.|But it was just static.}